AntiqueSounds/Tandem-Badge/README.md

 After 30 minutes, the time is refreshed from the time server (via WiFI) So the net is that WiFi is only used every 30 minutes.

 ## SAO ports and SAO boards
-### SAO devices are suppored on the “dynabus” ports
+### SAO devices are supported on the “dynabus” ports
 Software does a candle display on the SAO0 and SAO1 ports GPIO25 and GPIO26 respectively.
 The direct power on 5V/G is supported too.
 SISO is not used.

 SAO ports are labeled "Dynabus: They are standard SAO V 1.68 ports. https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/